Physics

 PHY 210 Mathematical Methods of Physical Sciences and Engineering (4 Credits)

 This course covers a variety of math topics of particular use to physics and engineering students.
-Topics include differential equations, complex numbers, Taylor series, linear algebra, Fourier analysis, partial differential equations and a review of multivariate calculus, with particular focus on physical interpretation and application.
-Prerequisites: MTH 212 and (PHY 117 or PHY 119) or equivalent.
+Topics investigated in class include ordinary differential equations, linear algebra, Fourier analysis, partial differential equations and a review of multivariate calculus, with particular focus on physical interpretation and application.
+A working knowledge of differential and integral calculus, Taylor series expansions, complex numbers, and partial derivatives is assumed.
+Students can arrange to work independently with the instructor in a review of these prerequisites if needed.
+Prerequisites: MTH 212 and (PHY 111, PHY 117 or PHY 119) or equivalent.
 Enrollment limited to 30. {M}{N}

 Fall, Spring